h2020-momentum/MOMENTUM/Supply/Car-ownership/Aggregate/readme.md

 # Description of the model files
 1. CoefficientValues.csv – Model coefficients; unless you want to use custom values, do not change the values in the file
-2. DisaggregateCarOwnershipPrediction.R – Main model script
+2. AggregateCarOwnershipPrediction.R – Main model script
 3. InputSampleFile.csv – Sample input file, for understanding the inputs and testing the model

 # Citing this model